Skip to Content

 Don’t fret; it might just need some tender loving care.

+Maintaining a clean habitat is crucial to prevent underlying snake health issues, which can be achieved by regularly cleaning the snake enclosure.
 This irritability can signal constipation, so tweaking husbandry practices can make all the difference for your snake’s health.

 Physical Changes in The Abdomen